Getting acquainted with Japanese seaweed

-If you are looking to add a nutritional boost to your meals consider cooking with Japanese seaweed.
-These sea vegetables are loaded with nutrients, minerals and flavor.
+If you are looking to add a nutritional boost to your meals, consider cooking with Japanese seaweed.
+These sea vegetables are loaded with nutrients, minerals and flavour.
 They are rich in umami and will add oomph to salads, soups, broths, seafood and countless other preparations.

 So how do you cook with seaweed?
 Let's take a closer look at five different types of Japanese seaweed and how to use them in the kitchen.